BerkeleyLab/upcxx/INSTALL.md

 #### Known problems with GDR-accelerated memory kinds

-There are several known defects in the current GASNet GDR Put implementation, arising from a mismatch between the vendor's overly weak memory model for GDR transfers and traditional RMA Put completion semantics.
-This UPC++ version includes a workaround for these defects that automatically converts Put-like `upcxx::copy` operations into use of wire-level GDR Gets from the target rank.
-This workaround is automatically enabled for runs using multi-rail InfiniBand or PSHM shared-memory bypass which are known to be affected.
-The workaround can also be explicitly controlled by setting envvar `UPCXX_BUG4148_WORKAROUND` to 0 or 1.
-For details on this GDR defect, see the following GASNet bug report:
+Older versions of GASNet-EX, including those embedded in UPC++ releases prior to 2021.9.0, had multiple known defects in the GASNet GDR Put implementation and an issue with incorrectly early source completion of GDR Puts.
+To the best of our knowledge, these problems have all been resolved.
+For more information see:

 * [bug 4148: GDR and multi-rail or PSHM](https://gasnet-bugs.lbl.gov/bugzilla/show_bug.cgi?id=4148)

-There is additionally an issue with incorrectly early source completion of GDR Puts:

 * [bug 4150: GDR Put source completion](https://gasnet-bugs.lbl.gov/bugzilla/show_bug.cgi?id=4150)

-if encountered, this problem can be avoided by explicitly setting `UPCXX_BUG4148_WORKAROUND=1` to activate the same workaround (which is effective for both problems).
+UPC++ still retains a workaround for those defects that converts Put-like `upcxx::copy` operations into use of wire-level GDR Gets from the target rank.
+This workaround is automatically enabled for runs using GASNet-EX versions old enough to have these defects, when also using multi-rail InfiniBand or PSHM shared-memory bypass (which are known to have been affected).
+However, the workaround can also be explicitly controlled by setting envvar `UPCXX_BUG4148_WORKAROUND` to 0 or 1.

 Finally, there is a known bug in the Mellanox IB Verbs firmware affecting GDR Gets that causes crashes inside the IB Verbs network stack during small gets into device memory on some